ingridca8/Software-Engineer/python/Programming_ paradigms.md

 Objects are instances of classes.
 Objects have attributes/states and methods/behaviors.
 Attributes are data associated with the object while methods are actions/functions that the object can perform.

+Languages that support the object-oriented paradigm:

+   + Python
+   + Ruby
+   + Java
+   + C++
+   + Smalltalk

+Object-oriented programming is best used when:

+  + You have multiple programmers who don’t need to understand each component (Holligan, 2016).
+  + There is a lot of code that could be shared and reused (Holligan, 2016).
+  + The project is anticipated to change often and be added to over time (Holligan, 2016).

 ### Parallel processing aproach

+Parallel processing is the processing of program instructions by dividing them among multiple processors.

+A parallel processing system allows many processors to run a program in less time by dividing them up.

+Languages that support the Parallel processing approach:

+  + NESL (one of the oldest ones)
+  + C
+  + C++

+Parallel processing approach is often the best use when:

+  + You have a system that has more than one CPU or multi-core processors which are commonly found on computers today.
+  + You need to solve some computational problems that take hours/days to solve even with the benefit of a more powerful microprocessor.
+  + You work with real-world data that needs more dynamic simulation and modeling.

 ## Declarative programming paradigms

+Declarative programming is a style of building programs that expresses the logic of a computation without talking about its control flow.

+Declarative programming is a programming paradigm in which the programmer defines what needs to be accomplished by the program without defining how it needs to be implemented.
+In other words, the approach focuses on what needs to be achieved instead of instructing how to achieve it.

+Imagine the president during the state of the union declaring their intentions for what they want to happen.
+On the other hand, imperative programming would be like a manager of a McDonald's franchise.
+They are very imperative and as a result, this makes everything important.
+They, therefore, tell everyone how to do everything down to the simplest of actions.

+So the main differences are that imperative tells you how to do something and declarative tells you what to do.

 ### Logic programming paradigm

 ### functional programming
 ### Database processing aproach